 There are over 100 nursing professions available to nurses today.
 Advance-practice nurses and nurse practitioners can prescribe medicines, write orders, and diagnose patients.

 GIFTED is honored to support the heroic work of the nurse.
-We provide per diem nursing jobs and allied health professionals with exceptional, high-paying career opportunities.
+We provide Travel, Local, and Per Diem nurses with exceptional, high-paying career opportunities.